Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 + The current [round](#round) including current [participants](#participant), the state of [contributions](#contribution) and [verifications](#verification).
 + [Dropped](#drop) participants.
 + [Replacement contributors](#replacement-contributors).
++ The current state of the coordinator, is it waiting for participants, currently performing the round, or currently aggregating.
+It would be good to include some indication of progress.

 Requires: